Fear of Deformity – Dysmorphophobia

-The Fear of Deformity is Technically Known as Dysmorphophobia and there is some suggestion that this is a hard-wired biological reaction that is intended to protect us from catching an infection that might lead to becoming deformed in some way.
+The Fear of Deformity is also known as Dysmorphophobia and there is some suggestion that this is a hard-wired biological reaction that is intended to protect us from catching an infection that might lead to becoming deformed in some way.

 Fear of Deformity Symptoms